JeffHughes/BrowserBasedLESS/README.md

 ------------------------------
 ###Why do we need {BBLESS}?

+-- I understand the need for decorating buttons as buttons, tables as tables, and sections as sections in a large library; because sometimes an &lt;a /> acts like a &lt;button />, or a &lt;div /> acts like a &lt;section />.
+But, most of the time, a &lt;cigar class="cigar cigar-default"> is just a &lt;cigar />.

---LESS/SASS are great, but pre-processing adds a significant layer of complexity (which can be more trouble than it's worth - particularly in static environments).
+-LESS/SASS are great, but pre-processing adds a significant layer of complexity (which can be more trouble than it's worth - particularly in static environments).

 -We're using JQuery anyway.